Cochlear & Middle Ear Implants

 Our Centre in Singapore currently implants Advanced Bionics, Cochlear and MedEl brands of Cochlear Implant, for patients from 6 months to 80 years of age.
 It believes in binaural/ bimodal hearing and bilateral CI simultaneously and sequentially where needed.
 Besides a careful and safe Cochlear Implant surgery, post-operative readily available support by the companies/ clinics for the patients and families is critical.
 There must be commitment by families to speech/ auditory verbal/ total communication rehabilitation and fine-tuning and mapping for the CI.Speech and AVT rehabilitation can be customized for local and foreign patients, with also home-based sessions or close liaison with therapists from overseas.

 There has been impressive performance for many patients born with total hearing loss bilaterally – if implanted early, with most attending standard schools.

 - For children with other neurological and cognitive deficits, the outcomes are more variable, but improvement in hearing is always helpful in the holistic rehabilitation and care of these patients.

-- For adults who already have speech and language, the duration without hearing aids/ implants, cognitive, central auditory processing abilities and other systemic disorders are factors that impact on their performance with CI.
+- For adults who already have speech and language, the duration without hearing aids/ implants, cognitive, central auditory processing abilities and other systemic disorders are factors that impact on their performance with Cochlear Implant.